OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 The ogr.Layer class receives the following new methods:

-- GetRecordBatchSchemaAsPyArrow(): wrapper over OGRLayer::GetRecordBatchSchema() that
+- GetArrowStreamAsPyArrow(): wrapper over OGRLayer::GetArrowStream() that
-  turns the C ArrowSchema into a corresponding PyArrow Schema object
+  has a ``schema`` property with the C ArrowSchema into a corresponding PyArrow Schema object and which implements a Python iterator exposing the C ArrowArray returned by the get_next() callback as a corresponding PyArrow Array object.

-- GetNextRecordBatchAsPyArrow(): wrapper over OGRLayer::GetNextRecordBatch() that
-  turns the C ArrowArray into a corresponding PyArrow Array object.
 This is a almost zero-cost call.

-- RecordBatchesAsPyArrow(): return an iterator for GetNextRecordBatchAsPyArrow()

-- GetNextRecordBatchAsNumpy(): wrapper over OGRLayer::GetNextRecordBatch() that
+- GetArrowStreamAsNumPy(): wrapper over OGRLayer::GetArrowStream()
-  turns the C ArrowArray into a Python dictionary whose keys are field names and values a Numpy array representing the values of the ArrowArray.
-The mapping of types is done for all Arrow data types returned by the base implementation of OGRLayer::GetNextRecordBatch(), but may not cover "exotic" data types that can be returned by specialized implementations such as the one in the Arrow/Parquet driver.
+  which implements a Python iterator exposing the C ArrowArray returned by the get_next() callback as a Python dictionary whose keys are field names and values a Numpy array representing the values of the ArrowArray.
+The mapping of types is done for all Arrow data types returned by the base implementation of OGRLayer::GetArrowStream(), but may not cover "exotic" data types that can be returned by specialized implementations such as the one in the Arrow/Parquet driver.
 For numeric data types, the Numpy array is a zero-copy adaptation of the C buffer.
 For other data types, a copy is involved, with potentially arrays of Python objects.

-- RecordBatchesAsNumpy(): return an iterator for GetNextRecordBatchAsNumpy()

 .. _rfc-86-benchmarks: